nightscout/nightscout.github.io/docs/troubleshoot/fly.io.md

 ## Make your migrated app maintainable

-The Heroku migration wizard was quickly not recommended.
-Now you need to be able to maintain your site, upgrade it and this proves impossible.
+Follow these instructions  to make your site maintainable and upgradable.

 #### Step 1: Create a GitHub account and fork the Nightscout project